The regulator's perspective

 Potential outcomes

-These stronger nudges are designed to increase the take-up of the Pension Wise service, helping consumers to make more informed decision.
+These stronger nudges are designed to increase the take-up of the Pension Wise service, helping consumers to make more informed decisions.

 It could also lead to more people shopping around or seeking qualified advice about their options before deciding what to do.
 Evaluation of the Pension Wise service shows that over a third of users (36%) go on to seek professional advice, compared with 22% of non-users.